Oakland Raiders: 1973–1975: AFC Championship losses; "The Sea of Hands"

 The following season saw the Raiders defeating the Baltimore Colts in the AFC playoffs 37–31 (2 OT) when Errol Mann tied the game with a late field goal, set up by a pass to tight end Dave Casper, a play known as the "Ghost to the Post".
 In the second overtime, Casper caught a touchdown pass for the victory.
 The following week, Oakland fell to the Denver Broncos 20–17 in the 1977 AFC Championship Game.

+1978: "Holy Roller"

-With 10 seconds left during a September 10, 1978, matchup with the San Diego Chargers, quarterback Ken Stabler intentionally tossed the ball forward by under-handing it; a teammate dove for the ball and shoveled it closer to the end zone.
+With 10 seconds left during a September 10, 1978, matchup with the San Diego Chargers, quarterback Ken Stabler intentionally tossed the ball forward by under handing it; a teammate dove for the ball and shoveled it closer to the end zone.
 Tight end Dave Casper then kicked the ball to himself in the end zone for a touchdown and a 21–20 Raiders' win.
 The play, which became known as the "Holy Roller," led to an NFL rule change prohibiting any player besides the fumbler, from the two-minute warning onward, from advancing the ball.